 In the Windsor – Essex area you can rent bikes with The Bike Kitchen.
 This is flat country so the cycling is easy but very pretty.

 Located on the shores of Lake Erie, the Viewpointe Estate Winery North is the largest of the wineries I visited.
-It’s got a grand view of the lake from a dining patio and a large tasting room so it’s perfect for big groups.
+It’s got a grand view of Lake Erie from a dining patio and a large tasting room so it’s perfect for big groups.

 Sitting on an acreage that is ground up Canadian Shield, the husband and wife team that run the 42 Degrees Estate Winery and lavender farm benefit greatly from three generations of a farming background along with the fact that Martin (husband and co-owner) is a microbiologist.